anniezh12/hiring-engineers/answers.md

             - default[optional]
     with a post request which is being made to `https://api.datadoghq.com/api/v1/dash`
 ```
-  I create a ruby file and added the following `code` in it
+I created a ruby file and added the following `code` in it

 ![calling datadog api](images/visualizing-data/ruby-file-api-call.png)